MENU

-For anything new that will be built or changed, things to consider for the design are;
+For anything new that will be built or anything that you want to change, the things to consider for the design are;

 It’s important to us that the design is exactly what you want!
-By providing us with a clear brief will help save time and avoid unnecessary design revisions.
+Providing us with a clear brief will save time and avoid unnecessary design revisions.

-If you request anything that is not sensible/feasible from either a design or planning perspective, we will let you know and suggest alternative solutions.
+If you request anything that is not sensible or feasible from a planning or design perspective, we will let you know and suggest alternative solutions.

-However, if your ideal design brief is appropriate and there are no obvious issues, we can then get straight to work on producing your architect drawings.
+However, if your ideal design brief is appropriate and there are no obvious issues, we can start working on producing your architectural drawings.

-Our process is extremely efficient and in 9/10 cases, the first draft of the drawings are approved by our clients.
+Our process is extremely efficient and in 9 out of 10 cases, the first draft of the drawings is approved by our clients.

 Please note that 1 free design revision is included in your quote, any subsequent revisions would be chargeable as quoted.